codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is GONNE, I was here on 08-10-2025 😎

 Hi, my name is Roman!
 I was here on 8-10-2025 ^-^

+Hi!
+Aziz here.
+This was added on 08 October 2025. 🚀👀